percona/postgresql-docs/docs/apt.md

 ## Preconditions

-Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (`postgresql-11)` by default.
-The components of Percona Distribution for PostgreSQL 11 can only be installed together with the PostgreSQL server shipped by Percona (`percona-postgresql-11`).
-If you wish to use Percona Distribution for PostgreSQL, uninstall the upstream `postgresql-11` package and then install the chosen components from Percona Distribution for PostgreSQL.
+Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (`postgresql-{{pgversion}})` by default.
+The components of Percona Distribution for PostgreSQL can only be installed together with the PostgreSQL server shipped by Percona (`percona-postgresql-{{pgversion}}`).
+If you wish to use Percona Distribution for PostgreSQL, uninstall the upstream `postgresql-{{pgversion}}` package and then install the chosen components from Percona Distribution for PostgreSQL.

 ## Procedure